Special metrics in hypercomplex geometry: Preliminary results

 The following is an adaptation of Lemma \ref{lem:gaudu} to the balanced case.
 The proof is analogous.

-\begin{lem} Let $ (M^n,\mathsf{H},\Omega) $ be a hyperhermitian manifold.
-The following are equivalent \begin{enumerate} \item $ \omega_I $ is balanced\,; \item $ \omega_L $ is balanced for any $ L\in \mathsf{H} $\,; \item $ \alpha+\beta=0 $\,; \item $ \partial^* \Omega=0 $\,; \item $ \partial(\Omega^{n-1}\wedge \bar \Omega^n)=0 $. \end{enumerate} \end{lem}
+\begin{lem} Let $ (M^n,\mathsf{H},g) $ be a hyperhermitian manifold.
+The following are equivalent \begin{enumerate} \item $ \omega_I $ is balanced\,; \item $ \omega_L $ is balanced for any $ L\in \mathsf{H} $\,; \item $ \alpha+\beta=0 $\,; \item $ \partial(\Omega^{n-1}\wedge \bar \Omega^n)=0 $. \end{enumerate} \end{lem}

-The following Lemma will be useful later.
+The following lemma will be useful later.

-\begin{lem} Let $ (M^n,\mathsf{H},\Omega) $ be a compact hyperhermitian manifold with non-negative Bismut scalar curvature.
-Then $ \Omega $ cannot have negative Chern scalar curvature, furthermore $\Omega$ is balanced if and only if it is Chern scalar flat. \end{lem} \begin{proof} Let $ \Omega_{\mathrm{G}}=\mathrm{e}^f\Omega $ be the Gauduchon metric in the conformal class of $ \Omega $.
+\begin{lem} Let $ (M^n,\mathsf{H},g) $ be a compact hyperhermitian manifold with non-negative Bismut scalar curvature.
+Then $g$ cannot have negative Chern scalar curvature, furthermore $g$ is balanced if and only if it is Chern scalar flat. \end{lem} \begin{proof} Let $ \Omega_{\mathrm{G}}=\mathrm{e}^f\Omega $ be the $(2,0)$-form associated to the Gauduchon metric in the conformal class of $ \Omega $.
 Then

 Since $ \Omega $ has non-negative Bismut scalar curvature we deduce